2-time All-Star right-hander Jordan Zimmermann retires - WTMJ

 He went 19-9 with a 3.25 ERA and finished seventh in the NL Cy Young Award voting in 2013.
 He finished fifth in the Cy Young Award balloting the following season after going 14-5 with a 2.66 ERA.
 He threw a no-hitter in a 1-0 victory over the Marlins on Sept.
 28, 2014, the last day of the regular season — a gem that was preserved by a diving catch by outfielder Steven Souza Jr. for the final out.

-Zimmermann signed a five-year, $110 million contract with the Detroit Tigers after the 2015 season but couldn’t come close to matching the success he produced in Washington.
+Zimmermann signed a $110 million, five-year contract with the Detroit Tigers after the 2015 season but couldn’t come close to matching the success he produced in Washington.

 After going 70-50 with a 3.32 ERA in seven years with the Nationals, Zimmermann was 25-41 with a 5.63 ERA in five years with Detroit.
 He went 1-13 with a 6.94 ERA in 2019 and pitched in only three games in 2020 due to a forearm injury.